'Higher Education Is Too Important to Surrender': President Pano Kanelos in New York

 That means an openness to a transcendent reality beyond what we can measure with our senses.

-'Making sure our students are fluent in the traditions of the great religious' is a necessity: President Kanelos
+'Making sure our students are fluent in the traditions of the great religious' is a necessity: Pano Kanelos

 “What is religion?
 Religion is the presence of the transcendent in the immanent.
 We believe that to understand the human experience, you have to experience intensely the varieties of religious experience.
 So our Intellectual Foundations Program is run through with the theology and the sacred texts of all different traditions.”